CosmicLaca/ComfyUI_Primere_Nodes/README.md

 ### Primere Dynamic:
 - This node render A1111 compatible dynamic prompts, including external wildcard files of A1111 dynamic prompt plugin.
 External files must be copied/symlinked to the 'wildcards' folder and use the '__filepath/of/file__' keyword within your prompt.
 Use this to decode all style.csv and double prompt inputs, because the output of prompt/style nodes not resolved by another comfy dynamic decoder/resolver.
 - Check the included workflow how to use this node.
+- Read the syntax guide if use: https://github.com/adieyal/sd-dynamic-prompts/blob/main/docs/SYNTAX.md

 <a href="./Workflow/readme_images/pdynamic.jpg" target="_blank"><img src="./Workflow/readme_images/pdynamic.jpg" height="80px"></a>
 <hr>

 ### Primere image recycler:
 - This node read prompt-exif (called meta) from loaded image.
-Compatible with A1111 .jpg and .png, and usually with ComfyUI, but not with results of all other custom workflows.
+Compatible with A1111 .jpg and .png, and usually with ComfyUI, but not with image of all custom workflows.
-- The **prompt_source** input can be switch to **Pic2Story** mode, what creating prompt from the loaded image without reading metdata.
+- The **prompt_source** input can be switch to **Pic2Story** mode, creating prompt from the loaded image without reading metdata.

 <a href="./Workflow/readme_images/pimgrecycler.jpg" target="_blank"><img src="./Workflow/readme_images/pimgrecycler.jpg" height="340px"></a>